 - Queue priority: A feature to prioritize operations on a queue.

-- Queue concurrency: A feature to throttle the number of operations on a queue.
+- Queue concurrency: A feature to throttle the number of operations on a queue based on parallelism.

 - Queue agent: A feature to route operations on a queue to a namespace or cluster.

-- Workflow concurrency: A feature to limit the number of operations queued from a single workflow or nested workflows.
+- Concurrency management: A feature to limit the number of operations queued.

-- Run profile: A feature for injecting certain information into operations at compilation time to preset configuration for node scheduling, queue routing, resources requirements and definition, connections, and access level control.
+- Scheduling presets: A feature for injecting certain information into operations at compilation time to preset configuration for node scheduling, queue routing, resources requirements and definition, connections, and access level control.